crashoverride777/swifty-music/README.md

 ### Manually

-Altenatively you can drag the `SwiftyMusic.swift` file into your project.
+Altenatively you can drag the `Sources` folder and its containing files into your project.

 ## Usage

 - Add your music tracks to your project.

-SwiftyMusic supports the following file formats: mp3, wav, aac, ac3, m4a, caf
+SwiftyMusic supports the following file formats: `mp3, wav, aac, ac3, m4a, caf`

 - Add the import statements to your .swift file(s) if you installed via cocoa pods or swift package manager.